Punktum-dk/epp-service-specification/README.md

 | 2400 | In case of an exception |
 | 1000 | If the renew domain command is successful |

-This complete proces is atomic and might throw an unrecoverable exception: `2400` either due to unforeseen circumstances or a change in the state of the domain name.
+This complete process is atomic and might throw an unrecoverable exception: `2400` either due to unforeseen circumstances or a change in the state of the domain name.

 On success we emit the return code `1000`.
 No further communication is made via the EPP service.
-An invoice is generated and is distributed out of band for EPP as shown in the sub-proces and an additional *message* is sent out of band for EPP to the billing contact and the registrant
+An invoice is generated and is distributed out of band for EPP as shown in the sub-process and an additional *message* is sent out of band for EPP to the billing contact and the registrant

-The sub-proces called, can be depicted as follows:
+The sub-process called, can be depicted as follows:

-![Diagram of DKH sub-proces for EPP renew domain][dkh-renew-domain]
+![Diagram of DKH sub-process for EPP renew domain][dkh-renew-domain]

 <a id="renew-domain-request"></a>
 #### renew domain request